abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 ![Final Score Chart](images/cot-experiment-final-score-(harmonic-mean-of-comet-and-meta)-per-language-and-model.png)

 ### Observations
-- **COMET Scores:** In the CoT setting, `gpt-4o` and `gemini-2.0-flash` achieve the highest COMET scores for high-resource languages. `gpt-4o` also performs well in Asian languages, but there is a notable drop in adequacy (M-ETA) for some languages.
+- **COMET Scores:** In the CoT setting, `gpt-4o` and `gemini-2.0-flash` achieve the highest COMET scores for high-resource languages, with `gpt-4o` also performing well in Asian languages.
+However, there is a notable drop in adequacy (M-ETA) for some languages, especially low-resource ones.
 - **M-ETA Scores:** `gpt-4o` and `gemini-2.0-flash` lead in M-ETA scores for high-resource languages, but all models show lower M-ETA scores for low-resource and Asian languages, indicating persistent adequacy challenges.
+The gap between COMET and M-ETA is again pronounced in these settings.
 - **Final Score:** The harmonic mean shows that `gpt-4o` and `gemini-2.0-flash` are the most robust in the CoT setting for high-resource languages, but adequacy remains a limiting factor for all models in more challenging languages.

 ### Conclusion